Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

+Using the open model PyPSA-Eur \cite{Neumann2023}, we co-optimised the capacities and dispatch of energy generation, storage, transmission, and conversion in the different sectors, as well as the technologies required to capture, convert, and sequester CO$_2$.
+Our model represents the sector-coupled European energy system comprising 90 interconnected regions and uses 3-hourly resolution for a full year.
 Under a global net-zero CO$_2$ emissions constraint, we see non-uniform results, with several countries emitting more CO$_2$ than they capture on average throughout the year, resulting in a total net emission of 195 MtCO$_2$.
-Specifically, Germany, Belgium, and the Netherlands (hereafter referred to as \enquote{interior countries}) are responsible for 85\% of this total.
-In contrast, net absorbers such as Spain, Sweden, Finland, Poland, and Romania (hereafter referred to as \enquote{exterior countries}) are collectively responsible for absorbing 66\% of the total net emission.
-See Figures \ref{figure_net_co2_emitters_absorbers} and \ref{supplemental:figure_net_co2_emitters_absorbers}.
-The lack of uniformity stems from the variation in European nations’ CO$_2$ process emissions, energy-related emissions from the industry, and emissions from the agriculture, shipping and aviation sectors (Figure \ref{supplemental:figure_co2_emissions}), their different potential to sequester CO$_2$ underground (Figure \ref{supplemental:figure_co2_sequestration_potential_usage}), distinct access to renewable resources such as wind and solar (Figure \ref{supplemental:figure_renewable_capacity_factors}) for powering, e.g., DAC, and differing solid biomass resources (Figure \ref{supplemental:figure_solid_biomass_potential}).
+Specifically, Germany, Belgium, and The Netherlands (hereafter referred to as \enquote{interior countries}) are responsible for 85\% of this total.
+In contrast, net absorbers such as Spain, Sweden, Finland, Romania, and Poland (hereafter referred to as \enquote{exterior countries}) are collectively responsible for absorbing 66\% of the total net emission (Figures \ref{figure_net_co2_emitters_absorbers} and \ref{supplemental:figure_net_co2_emitters_absorbers}).
+The lack of uniformity stems from each European nation having (i) different levels of CO$_2$ emissions from process and energy consumption in the industry, agriculture, shipping, and aviation sectors, (ii) disparate potential to sequester CO$_2$ underground, (iii) distinct access to renewable resources such as wind and solar, and (iv) differing solid biomass resources (Figures \ref{supplemental:figure_co2_emissions}, \ref{supplemental:figure_co2_sequestration_potential_usage}, \ref{supplemental:figure_renewable_capacity_factors}, and \ref{supplemental:figure_solid_biomass_potential}).
+In short, the unique combination of different CO$_2$ emission levels, access to cost-effective energy to capture and convert CO$_2$, and capacity to sequester captured CO$_2$ underground distinctly characterize each country as a net emitter or absorber and by how much.
+Under a global net-zero CO$_2$ emissions constraint, the total system cost is 878 billion € per year and the main contributors are wind and solar photovoltaic (PV) capacities, technologies to electrify the heating sector, and the production of electrolytic H$_2$ (Figure \ref{figure_total_system_cost_and_variation}).